 <asSpecializedKind> <definingMaterialKind> <code code="Substance Type Code" codeSystem="Substance Type Code System (OID)"/> </definingMaterialKind>

-Substance Name
+Substance Name (repeat as necessary)

 Although the standard does not provide any guidance on substance nomenclature, it does provide a structure for the capture of names and codes that are often used to identify a substance.
 For the purpose of the standard there are basically four types of names, Official names, other names, brand names and company codes.
 Official names are typically nonproprietary names used in a given jurisdiction and domain to identify a substance.
 The domain, jurisdiction, authority that assigned the name (USAN, INN, JAN etc) and the language are also captured.
 Other names are names associated with a given substance that are typically common or chemical names.
 Brand names are typically names by which a company identifies a given substance typically for marketing purposes.
 Company codes are treated as names.
 They are assigned by a given company to substances in clinical or preclinical development.